NASA’s Wide-Field Infrared Survey Explorer: Asteroid Hunters Spot Two Comets, Near-Earth Objects

 The comet and asteroid-hunting division of NASA detected what they called 2016 WF9 and C/2016 U1 NEOWISE.
 The latter is the larger of the two space objects.
 It has a diameter between 0.3 to 0.6 miles and has low reflective qualities.

 Scientists are not quite sure it is a comet; it lacks the telltale signs of a comet: contrails of dust particles as it zooms across the sun.
-Dr. James ‘Gerbs’ Bauer works with NASA’s Jet Propulsion Laboratory and is the project’s Deputy Principal Investigator.
+Dr. James “Gerbs” Bauer works with NASA’s Jet Propulsion Laboratory and is the project’s Deputy Principal Investigator.

 NASA’s @WISE_Mission NEOWISE spies one comet, and maybe two. https://t.co/1kGfs8WcPS pic.twitter.com/gX2WGIRft5